gwax/www-gwax/posts/2005/11/the-pants-scale.rst

 and not pairs of pants.

 The pants I am discussing here are less like real pants and more like points, in a karmic sense.
-To that end, they are non-transferrable, have no monetary value, are non-corporeal and are not keep in any records.
+To that end, they are non-transferable, have no monetary value, are non-corporeal and are not keep in any records.